 MESSAGE FROM THE FOUNDER

 Welcome to the website, and thanks for taking the time to stop by and find out more about what we do.
 The mission of the Count of Monte Alea Foundation is to improve the quality of elementary and high school education in rural areas of the world.
-We view education as the corner stone for reducing poverty, accelerating economic growth and improvement of the overall quality of life.
-Particular emphasis is placed on remote locations where the access to infrastructure and technology is limited.
-Our programs are directed mainly to locations in the south of Chile, small villages in the Peruvian Andes and the Principality of Asturias in northern Spain.
-Hence, the Foundation awards grants to qualified institutions to accomplish the objectives.
+We view education as the cornerstone for reducing poverty, accelerating economic growth, and improvement of the overall quality of life.
+Particular emphasis is placed on remote locations where access to infrastructure and technology is limited.
+Our programs are directed mainly to locations in the south of Chile, small villages in the Peruvian Andes, and the Principality of Asturias in northern Spain.
+Hence, the Foundation awards grant to qualified institutions to accomplish its objectives.

 Understanding our own history and cultural legacy is important.
-It allow us to better plan our future.
+It allows us to better plan our future.
 Thus, the Foundation also desires to promote the study and defense of the artistic and cultural patrimony of the Principality of Asturias.
-This is the birth place of modern Spain and land of my ancestors, who lived in the village of Monte Alea for more than three hundred years as Hijosdalgos, the ancient nobility of Asturias.
-To accomplish these aims, the Foundation organizes workshops, contributes to the restoration of ancient heraldic arms, publication of original research as pertains to heraldry, genealogy and medieval history in collaboration with other qualified organizations.
+This is the birthplace of modern Spain and the land of my ancestors, who lived in the village of Monte Alea for more than three hundred years as Hijosdalgos, the ancient nobility of Asturias.
+To accomplish these aims, the Foundation organizes workshops, contributes to the restoration of ancient heraldic arms, and publication of original research as pertains to heraldry, genealogy, and medieval history in collaboration with other qualified organizations.

 Thanks again.
 I hope you find this website interesting and informative, and I look forward to hearing from you.